Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 Benlysta and Plaquenil have different FDA-approved uses, but they’re both used to treat SLE.

-These drugs haven’t been directly compared in clinical studies.
-However, studies have found both Benlysta and Plaquenil to be effective for treating SLE.
+These drugs have not been directly compared in clinical trials.
+However, trials have found both Benlysta and Plaquenil to be effective for treating SLE.

-Benlysta is usually taken along with standard treatments for SLE.
-Therefore, in some cases, Benlysta may be taken along with Plaquenil.
+Benlysta is usually used in combination with standard treatments for SLE.
+Therefore, Benlysta may be used with Plaquenil.

 Costs

-Benlysta costs significantly more than Plaquenil.
-The actual price you’ll pay for either drug depends on your insurance plan, your location, and the pharmacy you use.
+The actual price you will pay for Benlysta or Plaquenil depends on your insurance plan, your location, and the pharmacy you use.

 Benlysta and Plaquenil are both brand-name drugs.
 There is a generic form of Plaquenil called hydroxychloroquine.
 There is no biosimilar drug available for Benlysta.
 A biosimilar is a drug that’s similar to a biologic.
 Benlysta is a biologic drug, which means it’s made from living cells.
 Generics, on the other hand, are made with chemicals in a lab.